subtalegames/mimir/README.md

 #### Floating-point equality comparison

-Internally, Mímir uses the [float-cmp](https://crates.io/crates/float-cmp) crate to perform approximate comparisons between criterion and fact values when `Criterion::EqualTo` is used.
+Internally, Mímir uses the [float-cmp](https://crates.io/crates/float-cmp) crate to perform approximate comparisons between criterion and fact values when `Criterion::EqualTo` (and `Criterion::NotEqualTo`) is used.

 ### Query